A Dipolar Chiral Spin Liquid on the Breathed Kagome Lattice: Dipolar Spins in a breathed Kagome Lattice

-The CSL is predicted to feature a quantized spin-Hall response, in which a gradient in a Zeeman field drives spin-current in the transverse direction.
+\emph{Conductivity and ground state degeneracy}--- The CSL is predicted to feature a quantized spin-Hall response, in which a gradient in a Zeeman field drives spin-current in the transverse direction.
 For numerical purposes, the spin-Hall response is best detected via Laughlin's ``flux-threading'' argument~\cite{LaughlinFlux1981}.
 By adiabatically threading spin-flux (via a twisted boundary condition), the amount of charge pumped through the system indicates its conductivity.

 To thread flux through the system, we change the hopping term \emph{around} the cylinder periodic boundary condition to impart a phase of $\theta$---those hoppings are modified to $S_i^+S_j^-e^{i \theta} + h.c.$~\cite{SM} (see SM for diagram).
 To adiabatically introduce phase, we start from the original ground state at $\theta=0$, increase the phase $\theta \to \theta + \delta\theta$, and then reoptimize the ground state of the system.
 This is performed until $\theta = 2\pi$ and the Hamiltonian returns back to itself (Eq.~\ref{eq:H_XY}).